Sonora, California: Culture and arts

 The newspaper of record for the Sonora area is The Union Democrat.

 The Tuolumne County Film Commission describes Sonora as "one of the country's most versatile locations", where more than "300 film[s] and television series" have been made.

 Local museums depict the Gold Rush era and historic Sonora.

-The small town is home to the professional theatre company Sierra Repertory Theatre that produces a variety of musicals and plays each year at two different theatre buildings, the East Sonora Theatre and the Fallon House Theatre in Columbia.
+The small town is home to the professional theatre company Sierra Repertory Theatre, which produces a variety of musicals and plays each year at two different theatre buildings: the East Sonora Theatre, and the Fallon House Theatre in Columbia.

 Sonora is also home to the Tuolumne County Arts Alliance.

 The pilot, and various scenes, of the television show Little House on the Prairie was filmed in Sonora.

+David Carkeet's 2005 memoir, Campus Sexpot, describes his and the Sonora community's reaction to Dale Koby's early 1960s cult/underground novel, also titled Campus Sexpot, and its thinly-veiled description of the town, fictionalized as "Wattsville".